Earn your Doctoral Degree in Educational Leadership

 Prerequisites: Successful completion of EDLD 845 Dissertation Proposal and EDLD 846 Comprehensive Examination.

-Upon graduation from the Educational Leadership program, you will be able to:
+Upon graduation from the Educational Leadership distance learning program, you will be able to:

 - Exhibit the mastery of principles of educational leadership while infusing cross-cultural, global issues into organizations and classrooms